Bosentan Improves Exercise Capacity in Adolescents and Adults After Fontan Operation: The TEMPO Study

 The authors concluded that bosentan improves exercise capacity, exercise time, and functional class in Fontan patients without serious adverse events.

 This well-designed trial shows statistically significant improvements in exercise capacity in Fontan patients treated with bosentan; however, the clinical significance is minimal, especially considering the cost of the medication.
 Noted by the authors was a skewed baseline distribution of NYHA class between treatment and placebo groups, which may have affected these results.
 The study does provide a foundation for additional investigation.

-Clinical Topics: Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Diabetes and Cardiometabolic Disease, Invasive Cardiovascular Angiography and Intervention, Prevention, Cardiac Surgery and CHD & Pediatrics, Congenital Heart Disease, CHD & Pediatrics and Interventions, CHD & Pediatrics and Prevention, Statins, Exercise
+Clinical Topics: Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Diabetes and Cardiometabolic Disease, Invasive Cardiovascular Angiography and Intervention, Prevention, Cardiac Surgery and CHD and Pediatrics, Congenital Heart Disease, CHD and Pediatrics and Interventions, CHD and Pediatrics and Prevention, Statins, Exercise

 Keywords: Adolescent, Receptors, Endothelin, Adult, Oxygen Consumption, Fontan Procedure, Exercise, Hemodynamics, Sulfonamides